cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 The agent can function with and without using the stack.
 A config file is provided in `./stack-manager-input-config-service/`

 ### Requirements
-It is required to have access to a knowledge graph SPARQL endpoint and Postgres database.
+It is required to have access to a knowledge graph SPARQL endpoint and PostgreSQL database.
 These can run on the same machine or need to be accessible from the host machine via a fixed URL.

 This can be either in form of a Docker container or natively running on a machine.
-It is not in the scope of this README to explain the set-up of a knowledge graph triple store or Postgres database.
+It is not in the scope of this README to explain the set-up of a knowledge graph triple store or PostgreSQL database.

 ### Config Files
 The agent requires 3 configuration file to configure, with an optional IRI map text file.